Cracked Tooth

 This is the hardest-to-spot symptom of all types of cracked teeth.
 There are minimal signs, and often there is an infection of the surrounding gum and bones that gives it away.

-Teeth don’t heal in the same way bones do.
+Teeth do not heal in the same way bones do.
 It might be the tooth needs extracting at that point.
 If endodontic treatment can save part of the tooth, we’ll do what we can to save it.
-However, cracks can continue after treatment, so it will be a judgement call when we see the nature of the problem.
+However, cracks can continue after treatment, so it will be a judgment call when we see the nature of the problem.

 • Whether the tooth can be saved is the most important call